 Absolutely!
 Swap out the all-purpose flour for a 1-to-1 gluten-free baking flour blend.

 Definitely!
-You should get approx 6 muffins from this recipe and may need to bake them for an extra couple of minutes.
+You should get approx 6 muffins from this recipe, and you may need to bake them for an extra couple of minutes.

 Let’s take one last look at our brownies.
-I am literally obsessed with the top of them!
+I am literally obsessed with the tops of them!
 Who can resist that crackly goodness?
+It’s the sign of a perfect brownie.

 More Chocolate Favourites

-If your tastebuds are craving more chocolate treats, indulge in some of our favourite recipes:
+If your taste buds are craving more chocolate treats, try more of our favourite recipes:

 - Red Velvet Cookies – Vegan